No. 1. Loin, used for choice roasts, the porterhouse and sirloin steaks.

 Nos.
 15, 16.
 Neck, clod or sticking-piece used for stocks, gravies, soups, mince-pie meat, hashes, bologna sausages, etc.

 No. 17.
-Shin or shank, used mostly for soups and stewing.
+Shin or shank, which is cut from either the leg or the shoulder as a lot of muscle and so therefore used mostly for soups and stewing.

 No. 18.
 Cheek.The following is a classification of the qualities of cuts of meat, according to the several joints of beef, when cut up.